Financial Aid

 Veteran Educational Benefits

 Hawaii Healing Arts College is approved by the Office of the State Approving Agency for Veteran Training to enroll and certify students eligible for veteran educational benefits.
 The veteran(s) or eligible person(s) whom is interested must submit an application for educational assistance to the U.S. Department of Veterans Affairs (DVA) so that DVA may determine eligibility.
-You should contact your local military Educational Office or go to www.gibill.va.gov and submit your application.
-Call 1-888-442-4551 for more information regarding educational benefits for veterans training.
+You should contact your local military Educational Office or go to www.va.gov for more info or call 1-888-442-4551 for more information regarding educational benefits for veterans training.

 Military Spouse Career Advancement Accounts (MyCAA)